fabricez/ms-identity-javascript-tutorial/1-Authentication/2-sign-in-b2c/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `App\authConfig.js` file.
-1. Find the key `clientId` and replace the existing value with the application ID (clientId) of `ms-identity-javascript-c1s2` app copied from the Azure portal.
+1. Find the key `clientId` and replace the existing value with the application ID (clientId) of `ms-identity-javascript-c1s2` app copied from the Microsoft admin center.

 To setup your B2C user-flows, do the following: